Our History. Our Philosophy. Our Impact.

 NAREA launches “Dialogues for Quality in Education,” an initiative connected to an updated version of the exhibition in North America, The Wonder of Learning—The Hundred Languages of Children, a mutual project with Reggio Children.

-Fondazione Reggio Children – Centro Loris Malaguzzi is established with NAREA as one of three promoting partners from the International Network.
+Fondazione Reggio Children – Centro Loris Malaguzzi is established as a non-profit with NAREA as one of three promoting partners from the International Network.

 NAREA CELEBRATES 20th ANNIVERSARY